 About online Psychotherapy

 Online therapy is a convenient, confidential, and transformative way to begin living the life you have always wanted.
 My hope is that our work together can reignite those things that bring you the most joy and life.
-Often this process involves working through the impact of loss, pain, trauma, and various forms of oppression in a safe and supportive therapeutic relationship.
+Often this process involves working through the impact of loss, pain, trauma, broken relationships, and various forms of oppression in a safe and supportive therapeutic relationship.

 - Spiritual Wounding